MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 No stretching.

 ---

 Some Christmas films and specials don’t need a framework, tiers, or arguments.

 If you grew up in Ireland, these are just… Christmas.

 ## Tier 1.5: Cultural Certainties

+These aren’t here because of structure or logic.
+They’re here because of repetition, timing, and memory.

 - **Father Ted – “A Christmassy Ted”**
   Possibly the most quoted piece of Christmas television in the country.